 Think of decarboxylation (also known as “decarbing”) as activating raw cannabis into an enhanced potent form.
 In more scientific terms, decarboxylation is the process of physically altering the chemical structure of various cannabinoid compounds found in raw cannabis plants – including both marijuana and hemp.

 When a cannabis plant is growing or freshly harvested, the cannabinoids found within the flower trichomes contain an extra carboxyl ring or group (COOH) attached to their molecular chain.
 The process of decarboxylating cannabis removes that carboxyl group from the cannabinoid molecule.
-This process is what effectively transforms THCA into active THC, described more below.
+This process is what effectively transforms THCA into active THC (or, raw CBDA into CBD) described more below.

 Some slow and natural decarboxylation occurs as fresh cannabis dries and cures after harvest.
 However, heat is the most quick and effective catalyst to trigger the cannabis decarb reaction.
 For example, decarboxylation is virtually instantaneous when cannabis is smoked or vaporized.